JBShady/COD5-Remastered/README.md

 * Fixed teleporter sometimes not giving any visual effect at all
 * Fixed the meteor loop and affirm sounds having low priority, causing them to be quiet or often not play.
 The loop also stops after interacting, similar to in Black Ops I
 * Fixed instances of scripts attempting certain effects on mid-round dogs that are supposed to be only for regular zombies due to lack of checks
+* Teleporter clock HUD is deleted after use
+* Teleporter clock HUD is cleared during game over screen
 * Added hidden Easter Egg quest including secret items and hidden achievement

 ## Weapons
 * All weapons are 100% consistent in stats, behavior, and appearance between each map
 * All use the best available materials (HD textures from Singleplayer, weathered materials if available, normal/spec maps, better reflections)
 * All added weapons (and their upgraded variants) use official sounds, stats, names, effects, models, and materials unless non-existent.
 In such rare cases, they were created from scratch while still matching Treyarch's style
+* Bullet weapons show tracers like future Call of Duty titles, i.e., when shooting there is a chance you see a quick flash as the bullet travels to the target which just looks cooler
 * Added missing idle bob, gear sounds, and proper sprint settings for various holdable items and weapons
 * Weapons cannot share ammo reserves anymore because it was a glitchy system where players sometimes would not lose ammo correctly
-* All maps share the same loadout, except for the exceptions described in the table below:
+* **All maps share the same loadout, except for the following differences listed below:**

 ### Loadout
 | Category | Nacht Der Untoten  | Verrückt | Shi No Numa | Der Riese |